Courses

 Week 2 | ||||

-Making sense of NATO, BRICS and Shanghai Cooperation Organization in today’s world | Changing dynamics of political, security and economic order in the greater Middle East | The growing importance of middle powers in global politics – traditional vs. new-age middle powers | Revolutions in Energy, Technology and Military Affairs and the future of humanity | The future of globalization: Are we heading toward the Second Cold War?
-(Student presentations) |
+Making Sense of NATO, BRICS, and Shanghai Cooperation Organization in Today’s World | Changing Dynamics of Political, Security, and Economic Order in the Greater Middle East | The Growing Importance of Middle Powers in Global Politics-traditional vs. New-age Middle Powers | Revolutions in Energy, Technology and Military Affairs and the Future of Humanity | The Future of Globalization: Are We Heading Toward the Second Cold War? & Student Presentations |

 Assessment and Evaluation

-Mid-term exam: Student presentations at the end of the 1st and 2nd weeks (40 %)
+Mid-term exam: Student presentations at the end of the 1st week and 2nd weeks (40%)

-Final exam: Take-home exam at the end of the 2nd week (60 %)
+Final exam: Take-home exam at the end of the 2nd week (60%)

 Multi-Criteria Decision Making, 3 ECTS

-Instructor: Asst.
+Instructor: Assist.
 Prof. Dr. Nima Mirzaei

 Email: [email protected]